stephengold/Acorus/README.md

 The `TestHotKeys` example displays a continuously-updated list active hotkeys, making it a convenient tool for identifying hotkeys.
+Press some keyboard keys, click some mouse buttons, and see what appears!

+`TestHotkeys` doesn't bind the Esc key to "SIMPLEAPP_Exit".
+To close the window,
+you'll have to use whatever mechanisms your window manager provides: typically the window decorations ("X" button or red dot) or Alt+F4.

 ### HelloBind

 `HelloBind` binds 12 hotkeys to 4 custom actions.
 Those actions cause squares to appear on (or disappear from) the display.

-Acorus groups action bindings into input modes.
+In, Acorus action bindings are grouped into input modes.
 In this example, the 12 custom bindings are added to an automatically created mode called the default input mode.